pehchankon/aenigma/README.md

-# ENCRYPT0
+# CRYPTOBOARD

 ## ABOUT
 ```
-Encrypto is an cryptographic app that provides services like file encryption &
-a keyboard which encrypts the messages sent using AES-256 bit key length to
-encrypt and decrypt a block of messages.
+Cryptoboard is a system wide keyboard that encrypts all forms of messages using a user defined secret key.
+Apart from plain text, various types of files can also be encrypted/decrypted using the app.
+This primarily uses AES-256 encryption.
 ```

 ## TECHNOLOGIES USED